 My ILL overload is finished; I've finally returned the last of them, and I'm happy to report I finished eight of the ten books!
 However, I now have a slew of books to review.
 I'm combining two book reviews in this post because I read two books back to back which seemed to go together -- two books set in opposite sides of WWII, and dealing with parents and children.

 The first is Doreen by Barbara Noble.
 It was my thirty-third Persephone, and it's one of the best ones so far.
 This book deals with a heartwrenching topic.
 During the London Blitz, parents were encouraged to send their children to foster families in the country, sometimes for years.
 Families were faced with a terrible decision: stay together and face dangerous bombs, or send the children away to safety and suffer an extended separation.

 The book begins with Mrs. Rawlings and her ten-year-old daughter Doreen, who have spent the night in a London bomb shelter.
 A single mother, Mrs. Rawlings decided to keep her only child close after all the other children in Doreen's school were evacuated.
 She is beginning to regret her decision and is overwhelmed with worry, and has a breakdown in the ladies' room of the office building where she works as a cleaner.
 Another employee, Miss Osborne, offers to contact her brother and sister-in-law, a childless couple living in the country, to see if they would be willing to take Doreen.

 What follows is a great story, with fascinating conflict.
-Geoffrey is a country solicitor, ineligible to serve due to health reasons, and he and his wife Francie were unable to have a child, so they jump at the chance to take Francie, whom they treat as their own.
-Doreen is shy, but sweet and very bright, and she begins to blossom under their care.
-Except for missing her mother, Francie is very happy living with them.
+Geoffrey is a country solicitor, ineligible to serve due to health reasons, and he and his wife Francie were unable to have a child, so they jump at the chance to take Doreen, whom they treat as their own.
+She's shy, but sweet and very bright, and she begins to blossom under their care.
+Except for missing her mother, Doreen is very happy living with them.